ChobinhoNL/ChobinhoNL/README.md

 - 👋 Hi, I’m @ChobinhoNL
 - 👀 I’m interested in a bunch of different stuff
-- 🌱 I’m currently a junior Data Engineer @ Veneficus
+- 🌱 I’m currently a Data Engineer @ Eigen Haard

 <!---
 ChobinhoNL/ChobinhoNL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.